Finance and Facilities receive National Recognition for Best Practices

 To request an invitation to the training, please send OEI (email@example.com) your full name and UW email address.

 Available to all UW units.
-To request services, submit a request to OEI.
+To request services, submit a request to Organizational Effectiveness Initiative.

-OEI’s vision is to strengthen the UW’s infrastructure for the future, through operational excellence in administrative practices, in order to fully support and enable the University to advance its core vision for learning, research, and discovery.
+Units across all three campuses have been working steadily over the last decade to achieve organizational excellence, efforts that strengthen the UW’s infrastructure for the future to fully support and enable the University to advance its core vision for learning, research, and discovery.
+The work of the following three groups is especially notable for scope and leadership:

 The initiative distilled extensive input from 2y2d focus groups and other sources into the following principles for administration at the UW: